GitDevLuca/GitDevLuca/README.md

-- ✨ E-Sportler for NUTN
+- ✨ Professional Player for NUTN E-Sports
                     ~Now Use That kNowledge

 <!---